Rowntree's Randoms

 Rowntree's Randoms are a jelly sweet produced by Nestlé under its Rowntree's brand.
-The sweet was launched in the UK on 18 May 2009.
+The sweet was launched in the United Kingdom on 18 May 2009.

 Product information

 The sweets have six natural fruit flavours: blackcurrant, cherry, strawberry, orange, lime and lemon and four different textures: regular jelly, foam-backed jelly, foamy sweet and liquid-filled foam-backed jelly.
-The sweets are given the appearance of everyday objects, including ice cream cones, snowflakes, pigs, roller-blades, saxophones, sports cars, musical notes, paint brushes, bicycles, bow ties, ping pong paddles, flowers, puzzle pieces, buses and palm trees, hence the name Rowntrees "Randoms".
+The sweets are given the appearance of everyday objects, including ice cream cones, snowflakes, pigs, roller-blades, saxophones, sports cars, musical notes, paint brushes, bicycles, bow ties, ping pong paddles, flowers, puzzle pieces, buses and palm trees, hence the name "Randoms"; most marketing campaigns stipulate that no two bags contain the exact same contents, often saying that there were "billions of combinations" in every bag.
 In February 2012, a competition was launched to find a pack that has all red sweets in, with the lucky winner getting £10,000.

 In 2013, a new variant was released, named "Squidgey Speak".
 A second variant followed in 2014 named "Sweet 'n' Sour".

 Also in 2014, Randoms began production and sale in the US under the Wonka brand.